 This is an Instagram-brow free zone.

-In truth, much like how they say your natural hair colour is the most flattering on you, the best brow is the one you've got, so here’s how to make the most of them.
+In truth, much like how experts say a shade closest to your natural hair colour will be the most flattering, the best brow shape is quite likely the one you've got!

 The No-Makeup Makeup Brow

 More of an ambition than a reality for most.
 If you’re of a certain vintage, chances are you’ll need a little more help than a tinted brow mascara, but if you were lucky enough to be born time when plucking into oblivion wasn’t considered chic, some gentle grooming might be all you need.

 Try Glossier’s creamy wax formula for soft, face-framing brows.